1. DHA, a fatty acid essential for brain development, is NOT in most prenatal supplements.

 2. You might be really, really hungry during your first trimester.

 All the movies and articles show women living off of saltines, toast and ice chips during their first trimester.
 You hear that some women even lose weight during their first trimester.
 That was NOT me.
-Don’t get me wrong, I had ALL OF THE nausea, but the only thing lessened it was eating full meals.
+Don’t get me wrong, I had ALL of the nausea, but the only thing lessened it was eating full meals.

-Skip the saltines and give me a full burrito.
+Saltines?
+No. Give me a full burrito.
 The nausea would kick in about every 2 hours and I needed food, stat.
 I wanted Chickfila breakfast sandwiches, egg rolls, grilled cheese, and mac & cheese (none of my normal go-to foods).